kaby76/Piggy/README.md

 _NB Status: Piggy is currently being developed and not available yet._

 Welcome to Piggy (*P*/*I*nvoke *G*enerator for C#).
 This free and open source software is a pinvoke generator from C++ headers.
-It is an extremely powerful source-to-source transformational system that goes well beyond any another pinvoke generator!!
+It is a powerful source-to-source transformational system that goes well beyond any other pinvoke generator!!
-It uses the same basic algorithm of DFS traversal of the AST commonly used in all pinvoke generators, such as in ClangSharp and CppSharp, but abstracts the visitor code into _templates_.
-A template is a combination of a tree regular expression, intersperced with code and text blocks.
-The pattern matching also incorporates Regex matching of AST values, and dynamic string interpolation.
-Thus, Piggy corrects the issue of inflexibility you see with other pinvoke generators.
+It uses the same basic algorithm of DFS traversal of the AST commonly used in ClangSharp and CppSharp, but abstracts the visitor code into _templates_.
+A _template_ is a combination of a tree regular expression, C# code and plain text blocks.
+The pattern matcher operates on Clang AST.
+After matching, the generator perform a tree walk to execute the code blocks in the template.
+Pattern matching of trees follows the syntax more or less of [TreeRegEx](https://treeregexlib.github.io/), with extensions for node attributes, and dynamic string interpolation for matching.

 As with ClangSharp and CppSharp, Piggy inputs C files, parsed by Clang to get an [abstract syntax tree (AST)](http://clang.llvm.org/docs/IntroductionToTheClangAST.html).